krishnasaga/ticker-ui/README.md

   </a>
 </div>

-<strong>Ticker-UI is a React component library basd in theme-ui which provides developers with the easiest possible way of building React apps with.</strong>
+<strong>Ticker-UI is a React component library basd on theme-ui which provides developers with the easiest possible way of building React apps.</strong>

 </div>